MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 self-pride
 the author wants to criticize such vices

-Corruption and bribery are other characteristics of the lilliputians
+Corruption and bribery (in elections) are other characteristics of the lilliputians

-(
+(*Sir Robert Walpole*, accused of bribery in elections is mirrored by *Flimnap*)

 They are reflection of the vices of english politicians